 Design a Visually Compelling Website

-Marka scribbled her first tip on the whiteboard:
+Marka scribbled like mad on the whiteboard: